tylercollier-devmtn/auth0-mini/README.md

 ## Step 4

-### Summary

 If you look at the data flow image at the head of the instructions you'll notice there is a lot of back and forth going on between the server and Auth-0 in order to authenticate a user and get thier information.
 In order to better understand this process we are going to break it up into a few functions

- and look in your server file and you should see a line of code that look like
+look in your server file and you should see a line of code (around line 69) that looks like this.
 ```
   tradeCodeForAccessToken()
   .then(accessToken => tradeAccessTokenForUserInfo(accessToken))